 - Driveway Sealer

 We have performed millions of square feet of slabs sealing.
 Including indoor floors, outdoor and stamped surfaces, natural stone, stone slate, and driveways.

-The life expectancy of sealer depends on exposure conditions and how well the polished floor is maintained.
+The life expectancy of the sealer depends on exposure conditions and how well the polished floor is maintained.
 In general, epoxies and urethanes deliver the best long-term performance and can last years before the need for reapplication.

 When it comes to Floor Sealer, you get what you pay for.
 Avoid the temptation to pinch pennies.
 You don’t want a protective finish that will wear away after only a year or so.

 Compatibility with Finishes

 Most sealers work on acid-stained floors.
 If it is the interior and odor is an issue, water-based acrylic sealer maintained with floor wax is fine.
 If it is a commercial hotel, epoxy with polyurethane would be the system to use.